AgustinEchevarria/Space-x/README.txt

             python3:
                     random, socket, request, json

-Run in your host:
+Steps:
-        set your token and api key in Endpoint.py global variable python3 Endpoint.py (localserver)
+        1__    Set your token and api key in Endpoint.py global variable 2__    Python3 Endpoint.py (localserver)
+        3__    Send request 'POST' or 'GET' (GET request response json with lists) --- (All request in path '/')

 Entry:
         New issue: